Testicular Injury in Children: When To See A Doctor

 - If there is a hernia, it will be fixed during surgery.

 Our experts are here to help diagnose testicular conditions and create the best custom care plan for your situation.
 It is important that your doctor works with you to accurately diagnose your child’s symptoms and tailor a unique treatment plan to fit your specific needs.
 We at Western Michigan Urological Associates want to work with you to find the best option for you and your family.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.